gosuri/gosuri.github.io/_posts/2015-12-04-go-proverbs-illustrated.md

 }
 {% endhighlight %}

-Not quite the zero value but a slightly related topic is the value of zero storage - the empty struct, one of my favourite data types.
+Not quite the zero value but a slightly related topic is the value of zero storage - the empty struct, one of my favorite data types.
 An empty struct, in essence, is a struct type that has no fields, no data and consumes no storage ([play](http://play.golang.org/p/Hbxdob-liW)).

 I tend to use this when communicating signals between go routines.
 For example: